pjournal/mef05-nejatugurakin/index.md

 ## Welcome to My Journal!

-<span style="color: red;">This is the webpage that I will show my studies and other interesting posts.</span>
+*This is the webpage that I will show my studies and other interesting posts.*

 ### Assignments: